 In a popular blog a few months back, we profiled five high earning Udemy Instructors who gave their advice about how to be a successful Udemy instructor.
-Those featured Udemy instructors earn A LOT of money teaching online courses and this has been promoted as an argument for becoming a Udemy instructor in all manner of media and blogs.
+Those featured Udemy instructors earn A LOT of money teaching the best online courses and this has been promoted as an argument for becoming a Udemy instructor in all manner of media and blogs.
 Earning lots of money by taking three months out of your life to create a kick-butt Udemy course is no doubt an appealing concept to many.

 Just go on Quora and punch in “How Much Money Do Udemy Instructors Make” and you will see no less than a dozen similar questions with links to answers from Udemy instructors and all manner of opinions on the topic.